Suryansh1720001/Taaveez/assets/application_preview/README.md

 # Taaveez Application Preview

 ## Screenshot of the application
-- The screenshots of the application are in this [folder](screenshots)
-- The screenshots are taken directly by opening a live server on an iPad
+- The screenshots are taken using a Pixel device emulator

 ## Framing of the application
 - The framed screenshots of the application are in this [folder](screenshots_framed).